This page has information about chronic constipation (faecal impaction). You can find information on

 - Severe abdominal pain

-If the enema does not move the stools, you may need to have the stool physically removed from your back passage by a trained nurse or doctor.
+If the enema does not move the poo, you may need to have it physically removed from your back passage by a trained nurse or doctor.
 Understandably, you may find this procedure uncomfortable and embarrassing.
-But it is very important that the faeces are removed.
+But it is very important that the poo is removed.

-Let your doctor know if you have any changes in your bowel habits.
+Let your doctor or nurse know if you have any changes in your bowel habits.
 If you think you have an impaction, don’t take any laxatives without discussing it with your doctor or specialist nurse first.
-Laxatives that stimulate the bowel can cause severe cramping and may damage your bowel more.
+Laxatives that stimulate the bowel can cause severe cramping and may damage your bowel.

 Question about cancer?
 Contact our information nurse team